Marketing

 • If you’re hosting a hybrid event.
 Guarantee the event is equally enjoyable for the people online as to the ones that are physically there.
 Use a virtual conference tool like Livestorm to display virtual attendees’ questions or poll results on a screen.

 • If you’re hosting an online event.
-Identify opportunities to make your virtual event more engaging with features that invite your audience to participate and avoid getting bored.
+Identify opportunities to make your event more engaging with features that invite your audience to participate and avoid getting bored.
 It’s part of virtual conference best practices to use polls, Q&As, virtual whiteboards, or share your screen to cast videos to engage your audience.

 Person hosting a Livestorm meeting using the Miro virtual whiteboard feature

-3. Create a promo video
+3. Produce a promo video

 • Ensure you’re following brand guidelines and that the information is clear